tytydraco/yessleep/out/They_shouldve_never_confiscated_my_sons_Tamagotchi.md

 Again, I'd like to emphasize that we've lived what I’d call a pretty normal life.
 We’ve had our ups and downs, but have never experienced anything quite like what I’m about to share.

-Three weeks ago, Nicholas pulled it this little gizmo out of his backpack.
+Three weeks ago, Nicholas pulled this little gizmo out of his backpack.
 At first glance, it reminded me of a Tamagotchi.
 A little piece of plastic that easily could fit in your pocket.
 Three or four little buttons on the bottom and a cheap display up top.
 However, the design wasn't colorful like I remember Tamagotchi's being.
-It was black and grey; from a distance you could easily mistake it for some kind of medical device.
+It was obsidian black; from a distance you could easily mistake it for some kind of medical device.
 And even stranger, I never could actually see any 'pet' on the display.
 Either way, Nori and I hadn't any clue where he got it from, we presume a friend at school must've gifted it to him.
 He called it his "Tether Pet" and was nothing short of *obsessed* with it.

 I mean, I could understand.
 I remember getting a Tamagotchi for Christmas when I was his age.
 It felt like you were responsible for some other life-form.
 Your relationship with the toy often felt like a life or death situation.
 Nicky was certainly under a similar spell.